 They spend more on haircare, clothing, fitness, and grooming products.
 They do a lot of their shopping online, so a useful strategy is focused on a strong presence in e-commerce platforms.

 They are willing to spend on quality makeup and unique yet trendy clothes.
 They lead workaholic lifestyles and like to dress well.

 Young urban couples

-Some young couples prefer to spend money on health supplements, fresh fruit, sporting goods, quality skincare, travel opportunities and red wine.
-They are also strong consumers of service including travel, healthcare, entertainment and personal care.
+Some young couples prefer to spend money on health supplements, fresh fruit, sporting goods, quality skincare, travel opportunities, and red wine.
+They are also strong consumers of services including travel, healthcare, entertainment, and personal care.

 They seek advice in person and online from other mothers who they trust and do a lot of other research before making purchasing decisions.
 They buy most beauty products and household appliances.